mamba-org/provision-with-micromamba/README.md

 ### `environment-name`

 The name of the Conda environment.
-Defaults to name from the `environment.yml` file.
-Required if `environment-file` is a `.lock` file or `false`.
+Defaults to name from the `environment.yml` file set with `environment-file`.
+Required if `environment-file` is a `.lock` file or `false`, [unless](https://github.com/mamba-org/provision-with-micromamba/issues/54) both `environment-file` and `extra-specs` are empty.

 ### `micromamba-version`